AOMediaCodec/libavif/README.md

 The remaining tests can be built by enabling `AVIF_BUILD_TESTS` and setting `AVIF_GTEST` to `SYSTEM` or `LOCAL`.

+Fuzzing test instructions are also provided in `ext/oss-fuzz/README.md`.

 ### Command Lines

 The following instructions can be used to build the libavif library and the